rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-llms.md

 ![](../img/working-with-open-webui/pulling-models.png)

 ### Using GGUF models from Huggingface

+GGUF (Generic GPT Unified Format) is a binary format that is optimized for quick loading and saving of models, making it highly efficient for inference purposes.
+You can learn more about the format on this [Huggingface docs page](https://huggingface.co/docs/hub/gguf).

 Recent developments from Ollama and Huggingface make it very simple to use `GGUF` models from Huggingface with Ollama.
 Follow the steps below to pull a `GGUF` model in the Open WebUI GUI.